SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/project_plan.md

 - Clinically realistic
 - Engineering-led rather than benchmark-led

+The inclusion of a minimal deployment layer reinforces engineering maturity without expanding scope into full production infrastructure.

 Its strength lies in architectural judgment, scope discipline, and controlled system design rather than artificial scale.

+---